Big bass in a small-car world

 How to maximize your bass in a small car

-So, how do you get decent bass in one of these problem vehicles without taking up most of your precious cargo space?
+How do you get decent bass in a small vehicle without taking up most of your precious cargo space?
 Two solutions have become increasingly popular in the last few years: vehicle-specific enclosures and shallow-mount subs.

 Custom-fit subwoofer enclosures for your car

 JL Audio, for example, makes a Stealthbox® enclosure for the Jeep Wrangler Unlimited that fits up against the passenger-side wheel well, housing a high-performance 13" sub that handles up to 600 watts.
-MTX has created a ThunderForm enclosure for the Honda Civic that puts a 10" sub up against the wall on the passenger side of the trunk.
+MTX has created a ThunderForm enclosure for the Ford Mustang that puts a 12" sub up against the wall on the passenger side of the trunk.

 Some vehicle-specific enclosures even come with a built-in amp, so you get space-saving, all-in-one bass solution.
 You'll find these enclosures available for a wide range of vehicles, including some unexpected rides, like the Smart fortwo, Mini Cooper, and Scion xB.